ministryofjustice/dps-gradle-spring-boot/README.md

 ### How to check if dependencies applied by the DPS plugin are up to date

-There is a test in class `DependencyUpdatesFuncTest` which:
+There is a test in class `VersionsPluginManagerTest` which:
 * builds a sample project
 * applies the DPS plugin
 * runs the `dependencyUpdates` task against the sample project